 How Long Do You Have to Report an Accident to Your Insurance?

-While state law doesn't set a specific deadline for reporting to your insurance, your policy contract does.
+While state law does not set a specific deadline for reporting to your insurance, your policy contract does.
 Most policies require notification "as soon as possible" or "promptly."
-In practice, this usually means within 24-72 hours of the accident.
+In practice, this usually means within 24 to 72 hours of the accident.

 Some insurance providers have specific timeframes written into their policies.
 For example, your policy might state that you must report any accident within 7 days to maintain coverage.
 Review your policy carefully to confirm their reporting deadlines.